rross/dotnet-counter-interceptor/README.md

 # dotnet-counter-interceptor
 The sample demonstrates:
 - the use of a simple Worker Workflow Interceptor that counts the number of Workflow Executions, Child Workflow Executions, and Activity Executions as well as the number of Signals and Queries.
+It is based off of the [Java Sample](https://github.com/temporalio/samples-java/tree/main) located [here](https://github.com/temporalio/samples-java/tree/main/core/src/main/java/io/temporal/samples/countinterceptor)

 ## Start local Temporal Server
 ```bash